SimonDarksideJ/MonoGame-CBPlatform-Test/.github/actions/build-content/README.md

         run: dotnet build -c Release MyGame/MyGame.csproj -r win-x64
 ```

-### Example 3: Content Builder and Assets in One Repository, Game in Another
+### Example 3: Content Builder from External Repository, Local Assets

-The content builder and assets are maintained in a shared tools repository, while the game code is in its own repository.
+The content builder is maintained in a shared tools repository, while assets are stored locally with the game.

 **In the game repository:**